 CMS DMSO Exclusions and Non-Covered Indications

-This is where NCD 149 has real teeth.
-DMSO has a long history of off-label use — pain management, anti-inflammatory applications, wound care, and as a carrier solvent for other drugs.
-None of that is covered under Medicare.
+This is where billing teams get burned.
+DMSO has a long history of off-label use.
+Practitioners use it for pain management, wound care, inflammation, and as a carrier agent for other drugs.
+None of those indications are covered under Medicare.

 Coverage Indications at a Glance